openedx/.github/profile/README.md

 * the official development tool: [devstack](https://github.com/edx/devstack), and
 * the official installation method (also a development tool!): [tutor](https://docs.tutor.overhang.io/).

-Although Open edX is built by many developers across different organizations, the GitHub organization itself is administered by the Center for Reimagining Learning (tCRIL).
+Although Open edX software is built by many developers across different organizations, the GitHub organization itself is administered by the Center for Reimagining Learning (tCRIL).
-If, as an Open edX contributor, you need GitHub setting changed or lack access that you believe you should have, please [file a ticket with the tCRIL engineering team](https://github.com/openedx/tcril-engineering/issues/new/choose).
+If, as an Open edX contributor, you need a GitHub setting changed or lack access that you believe you should have, please [file a ticket with the tCRIL engineering team](https://github.com/openedx/tcril-engineering/issues/new/choose).